Skip to content

 Advanced usage

-function can also be used in more advanced scenarios.
-For example, you can use the function to get the error code for a specific MySQLi object.
+The mysqli_errno() function can also be used in more advanced scenarios.
+When working with multiple connections, you must pass the specific MySQLi object to the function to retrieve the error code for that particular connection.
 Here is an example:

 <?php